 Maternal and Infant Health

-New Jersey ranks 47th in the country for maternal mortality, with Black women four times more likely to die from pregnancy complications than white or Latinx women.
+Disparities in health care have lifelong consequences for future health and well-being.
+Black mothers are seven times more likely to die from pregnancy complications than white mothers.
 The rate for Black babies dying before their first birthday is more than three times that of white babies.
-Disparities in health care have lifelong consequences for future health and well-being.

 New Jersey’s health systems are failing Black and Hispanic mothers and babies -- Facts and Figures: